ThingLabsIo/ThingLabsIo.github.io/pages/Azure/js/sending-telemetry.md

 Azure IoT Hub.

 <blockquote>
-  If you downloaded the [Device Explorer[deviceexplorer] utility for Windows in ['Setting Up Azure IoT Hub'](/lang/js/setup-azure-iot-hub) you can open the _Data_ tab, select a device, and click _Monitor_ to begin monitoring messages as they come into your Azure IoT Hub.
+  If you downloaded the [Device Explorer][deviceexplorer] utility for Windows in ['Setting Up Azure IoT Hub'][setup-azure-iot-hub] you can open the _Data_ tab, select a device, and click _Monitor_ to begin monitoring messages as they come into your Azure IoT Hub.
 </blockquote>